The Crucible Questions Act 2

 How does Mary Warren’s role evolve in Act 2?
 What impact does her involvement with the court have on the Proctors?

-Mary Warren, the Proctor's timid servant, plays a crucial role in escalating the tension.
-Her newfound authority as an official member of the court, coupled with her naivete and fear, creates a volatile situation.
-She brings a poppet – a rag doll – which is later used as "evidence" against Elizabeth.
+Mary Warren, the Proctor's timid servant, has a big impact in escalating the tension.
+Consider this: her newfound authority as an official member of the court, coupled with her naivete and fear, creates a volatile situation.
+That's why she brings a poppet – a rag doll – which is later used as "evidence" against Elizabeth.
 This act showcases the vulnerability of those caught in the web of the witch trials and how easily the court manipulates evidence to serve its purposes.

 The Crucible of Deception: Abigail's Manipulation and its Consequences